brainhack-school2020/dnmacdon_ASD_multisite_smri/README.md

 Initially, the project was meant to run entirely in Python.
 However, two challenges arose.
 First, the current Python version of neuroCombat is not able to accept data with missing values.
 Since this data is masked based on segmentation quality (structures whose segementation failed are not used), the data would contain missing values.
 The R version of neuroCombat does support missing values.
 Also, R has much more sophisticated packages available to generate forest plots, which are used here to compare the results of the different harmonization methods.
 Since the language of the Brainhack School is Python, the project was reconceived as a mini-pipeline, using both R and Python.

 ### Jupyter Notebooks
 Jupyter notebooks are used in this project both for data visualization and for presentation (using RISE).
-Initially, data harmonization was done in Python, and all of the code ran inside of Jupyter notebooks.
+Initially, data harmonization was done in Python, and all of the code was run inside of Jupyter notebooks.
 When QC masking was added, it was necessary to move the ComBat harmonization code to R. For this reason, the Jupyter Notebooks depend on having access to the harmonized data from the pipeline.
 Several interactive visualizations are provided in the Jupyter notebooks, and conda environments are provided to allow them to be run on other machines without version conflicts.

 ### Docker Container
 I used [neurodocker 0.7.0](https://github.com/ReproNim/neurodocker) to create the dockerfile that was used to build the container.
 This was fairly straightforward: